steemit/smt-whitepaper/cbt-manual/manual.md

 remain functional in at least the CLI wallet, and possibly the steemit.com, SteemConnect, and/or mobile wallet UI's.

-# Policy design phase

-Before a CBT is launched, the *policy design phase* occurs.
-In the policy design phase, the rules for the CBT are set up by publishing transactions which act as a sequence of instructions to be executed in the future.
-Then the CBT is launched.
-After launch, the policy instructions cannot be modified, except for dynamic token attributes.

-TODO:  Link to policy design UI when it's been written.

 # Descriptor

 Each CBT has an associated descriptor object which has